yussyafridayusfi/Data-Analysis-HowTo/user_story_reference.md

 3. Write a narrative to accompany the visualizations, explaining key findings.
 4. Compile the visualizations and narrative into a comprehensive report.
 5. Present the report to stakeholders and gather feedback for improvements.

-By breaking down the Data Analyst role into these epics, user stories, and tasks, it provides a structured approach to managing the data analysis process from collection to visualization.